microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationOwner.md

 ## Synopsis

-adds an owner to an application.
+Adds an owner to an application.

 ## Syntax